 - Please be aware of motorized boats and shipping vessels.

 There is no fee to launch a canoe or a kayak in Padre Island National Seashore.
 Bird Island Basin camping and day use area may be easier and safer to launch from than the motorized boat ramp.
 Launching from the beach on the Gulf side of the island can be done anywhere except the stretch of beach directly in front of the Malaquite Visitor Center.

 Fishing is permitted with proper Texas licenses and stamps.

 Keep Padre Island Wild

 While exploring the island please be respectful.
 Many birds use the small islands in the Laguna as rookeries and should not be disturbed.
 Feeding, teasing, and purposefully disturbing wildlife with in the National Seashore is prohibited.
-Free trash bags are offered at both the entrance station and the Malaquite Visitor Center.
+Free trash bags are offered at the Malaquite Visitor Center.